Italy Hiking: Tuscany & Cinque Terre

 Note: Airport transfers are included for travelers who book flights with EF Adventures.
 If you book your own flights, airport transfers may be available for a fee upon request.

-Day 3: San Quirico d'Orcia to Pienza hike, Pienza walking tour & optional Tuscan cooking class and dinner
+Day 3: Pienza hike, Pienza walking tour, and optional Tuscan cooking class & dinner

 Included meals: Breakfast, Tasting